yhedj/trivia-1/fsharp/README.md

 * Extract method (winAPurse, nextPlayer, movePlayer)
 * Replace lots of "if" by pattern matching (& modulo)
 * Replace use of mutable current player with CurrentPlayer in GameState
+    * In roll
+    * In wrongAnswer and correctlyAnswered